-Paul, formerly known as Saul of Tarsus should have been the prime candidate for a high priest.
+Paul, formerly known as Saul of Tarsus should have been the prime candidate for a high priest position.
 He had everything going for him.

-But on the Damascus road in Acts 9, God used that road to strike Paul down by blinding him so he could lift him to incredible heights - as an apostle, evangelist, pastor, missionary, and, finally, martyr.
-No one was more committed to the cause of Christ than apostle Paul.
+But on the Damascus road in Acts 9, God used that road to strike Paul down by blinding him so he could lift him to incredible heights - as an apostle, evangelist, pastor, missionary, and finally, martyr.
+No one was more committed to the cause of Christ than the apostle Paul.

-Aside from his impressive resume, Paul penned thirteen New Testament letters.
-If you add the Book of Hebrews, it would be fourteen.
-He traveled extensively, plowing new mission fields and planting a number of churches in the once-fallow Roman Empire.
+Aside from his impressive resume, Paul penned 13 New Testament letters.
+If you add the Book of Hebrews as his, it would be 14.
+He traveled extensively, plowing new mission fields and planting a number of churches in the regions of the Roman Empire.
 The letters he wrote grew out of his travels and set forth the basic theology of the Christian faith.